Types of Processors: Get to Know about Processors.

 Embedded Processors

 Embedded processors are microchips designed to control a particular function in a larger device rather than serve as a general-purpose computer.
-Embedded systems have applications in cars, robots, appliances and more.
+The Embedded systems have applications in cars, robots, appliances and more.

 Digital Signal Processors (DSPs)